MakersAsylumIndia/IS2026_SU_Team24_Aegis_Sentinel/README.md

-# IS2026 Spring - NAME OF PROJECT
+# IS2026 Summer - Aegis Sentinel

 Describe the project.
 Describe what are the contents of each folder - CODE, CAD, Electronics etc